andrewzm/FRK/README.md

 Demonstrations
 --------------

-FRK is currently being used to generate spatio-temporal animations of fields observed by satellite data.
-[Here](https://www.youtube.com/watch?v=_kPa8VoeSdM) we show a very low-resolution prediction of CO2 using data from the ACOS satellite and OCO-2 between 2009 and 2016.
+The package `FRK` is currently being used to generate spatio-temporal animations of fields observed by satellite data.
+[Here](https://www.youtube.com/watch?v=_kPa8VoeSdM) we show a daily prediction of CO2 using data from the NASA OCO-2 between September 2014 and June 2016.

 [![alt tag](https://img.youtube.com/vi/ENx4CIZdoQk/0.jpg)](https://www.youtube.com/watch?v=ENx4CIZdoQk)